-James was born in 1920 at St. Germans, his mother was Gladys Mary (nee Plummer) Heaney.
+James was born in 1920 at St. Germans.
+He married Gladys Mary Plummer.
 He joined the Royal Navy (Service No. D/JX 145641) serving as a petty officer aboard HM Motor Torpedoe Boat 667.
 It was on this boat that he was killed by accidental methyl bromide poisoning on the 5th March, 1943.
 He was interred at the Upton Cross (St Paul) Churchyard.

 John was born in 1921 to Digory Edward and Helen Moncrieff (nee Jones) Kittow.
 He enlisted with the Devonshire Regiment (Regimental No. 184467) serving as a Lieutenant with the 12th (6th Airborne division) Battalion.
 He was seriously wounded during the Battle for Breville, soon dying from these wounds on the 12th June, 1944.

 The War Diary for the 6th AL Brigade tells of Lt.
 Kittow’s death during the Battle.

 2140 – Colns grey smoke, BREVILLE 137741.
 Coln smoke and fire at 138739.
 Fire broken out 129754.
 Visit from Brig of 154 Bde.
 Lt KITTOW seriously wounded.
 Later died.
 Pte REDDALL killed.”